dburian/transformer_document_embedding/notes/related_work.md

 I should dedicate some pages to efficency.
 Checkout this [benchmark for efficent transformers by Tay, Dehghani et al. in 2020][tay_20]

+## TODO

+- Attempts to make with the 512 tokens BERT has to offer, instead of creating a model without quadratic complexity in the input length -- could probably be a baseline.
+E.g. SpanBERT, ORQA, REALM, RAG (BigBird's related work).